rcmtcristian/RCMT-Blog/posts/Demystifying-Data-Structures.md

 ## Greedy Algorithms

 - A greedy algorithm, aims to make the optimal choice at each step without considering the future steps.
 It focuses on finding the globally optimal solution locally, without looking ahead.
 This approach makes it fast but may not always result in the globally optimal solution.
-Greedy algorithms are used for various problems, including some well-known algorithms like Dijkstra's Algorithm, Kruskal's algorithm, Prim's algorithm, and Huffman trees.
+Greedy algorithms are used for various problems, including some well-known algorithms like Dijkstra's Algorithm, Kruskal's algorithm, A* algorithm, and Huffman trees.

 To create a greedy algorithm, you need to follow the principle of choosing the optimal choice at each moment in time.
 For example, when counting change, you start with the highest denomination and work backward to select the coins that fit the change amount.